McCaffrey's TD, stout D lead 49ers past Chargers 22-16

 McCaffrey ran it in on the next play and has now accounted for four touchdowns in three games since arriving from Carolina in a midseason trade.

-Garoppolo went 19 for 28 for 240 yards while San Francisco relied heavily on the ground game, rushing 40 times for 158 yards.
+Garoppolo went 19 for 28 for 240 yards while San Francisco relied heavily on the ground game, rushing 41 times for 157 yards, and defense.

+"There's different ways to win this league," Garoppolo said.
+"We definitely made it hard on ourselves, that's for sure.
+But a lot of resilient guys, a lot of mature guys. ...
+It wasn't pretty early on and they were doing some things that gave us trouble, but we stuck with it."

 Justin Herbert went 21 for 35 for 196 yards with a touchdown pass for the Chargers, who were playing without both starting tackles and receivers.